-LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County rose today for the 15th consecutive day, increasing seven-tenths of a cent to $4.565, its highest amount since Oct.
-18, 2012.
+LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County rose today to its highest amount since Oct.
+25, 2012, increasing a half-cent to $4.328.

 Copyright 2021, City News Service, Inc.